yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                 r.mStartingWindowShown = true;
             }
         } else {
-            // If this is the first activity, don't do any fancy animations,
-            // because there is nothing for it to animate on top of. mWindowManager.addAppToken(task.mActivities.indexOf(r), r.appToken,
+            mWindowManager.addAppToken(task.mActivities.indexOf(r), r.appToken,
                     r.task.taskId, mStackId, r.info.screenOrientation, r.fullscreen,
                     (r.info.flags & ActivityInfo.FLAG_SHOW_FOR_ALL_USERS) != 0, r.userId,
                     r.info.configChanges, task.voiceSession != null, r.mLaunchTaskBehind);
             ActivityOptions.abort(options);
             options = null;
-        }
-        if (VALIDATE_TOKENS) {
-            validateAppTokensLocked();
         }

         if (doResume) {